BioJulia/BioSequences.jl/docs/src/counting.md

     `count(i -> i == DNA_N, seq)` is not, as this is a different method.

 ## Currently optimised methods
-By default, only `LongSequence` and `LongSubSeq` have optimised methods.
-Downstream implementers of new `BioSequence`s may not be optimised.
+By default, only the `BioSequence` and `Alphabet` types found in `BioSequences.jl` have optimised methods.

 * `count(isGC, seq)`
 * `count(isambiguous, seq)`